Everything you need to know about freezing beef stew. Learn how to freeze a batch of beef stew without freezer burn and without losing flavor.

 To remove excess air, zip the bag almost completely closed, then insert a straw at the corner of the bag, suck out the extra air, remove the straw, and finish zipping the bag closed.

-Label with the contents and date.
-If you are freezing meals frequently you may want to pick up some of these freezer labels to make organizing your freezer easier.
-Labeling your food will help you to know what it is and when it should be used by.
+If you are freezing meals frequently, you may want to pick up some of these freezer labels to make organizing your freezer easier.
+Labeling your food will help you to know what it is and when it should be used.

 Once different foods are frozen they can look surprisingly similar.

-If you don't have freezer labels, the best option is to use a permanent marker and masking tape.
+If you don't have freezer labels, the next best option is to use a permanent marker and masking tape.

 Tip: When freezing stew in freezer bags I like to lay the bag flat in the freezer.
 This makes storage easier and allows the stew to defrost more quickly and evenly due to the increased surface area.